Teacher of Dalcroze Eurhythmics; PhD supervisor

 - TLCMD: 3rd and 4th year BMus Instrumental and Vocal teachers and Creative Musician courses

-- Many training workshops in other universities including: Longy College of Music (Cambridge, MA); Hansei University (South Korea); Nagoya College of Music (Japan); University of Taipei (Taiwan); Yong Seow Toh conservatoire (Singapore); Conservatoria in Italy: Ferrara, Modena, Pescara, Perugia, Latina; Istitut Llongueras, Barcelona, Spain;
+- Many training and Dynamic Rehearsal workshops in other universities and conservatoires including: Longy College of Music (Cambridge, MA); Hansei University (South Korea); Nagoya College of Music (Japan); University of Taipei (Taiwan); University of Barcelona; Yong Seow Toh conservatoire (Singapore); Conservatoria in Italy: Ferrara, Modena, Pescara, Perugia, Latina; Istitut Llongueras, Barcelona, Spain;

 TLCMD second supervisor for Danusia Adamska: MMus